ashawley/scalacheck-hakyll/index.markdown

 }
 ```

-If you use <a href="http://www.scala-sbt.org/">sbt</a> add the following dependency to your build file:
+If you use [sbt](http://www.scala-sbt.org/) add the following dependency to your build file:

 ```scala
 libraryDependencies += "org.scalacheck" %% "scalacheck" % "1.14.1" % "test"